IlkaGerhardts/IlkaGerhardts.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: example_pdf.pdf
-description: Please feel free to have a look into my cv whic can be accessed by clicking on the top pdf download button.
+description: You can access my CV by clicking on top of the pdf download button.
 toc:
   sidebar: left
 ---